 We suggest petting, holding, and handling your cat twice a day for 15-20 minutes.
 This will help communicate to your cat that while you may be a giant, you are a friendly giant full of pets and nuzzles.

 This bonding will also give your cat a sense of stability and calm her down in her new home.
 Do your best to bring other people into the home and encourage them to handle your cat as well.
 The more instances of this, the better adjusted your feline will be.

 If your cat is unsure, start slow. begin with the top of the head and the ears, giving soft pets.
 Once your 15-20 minute bonding session is over, give her a kitty treat and reinforce the moment with a "Good kitty!".
 Do this at the end of each session (don't forget the treat!) and move from the head to more personal areas such as the belly, chest, and feet.

 If you find that your cat is not responding well to your attempts at bonding, remember that all cats are different.
-Some need to be wined and dined with a bit of catnip, a raw diet and some tasty cat supplements.
+Some need to be wined and dined with a bit of catnip, a raw diet and human grade probiotic powder for cats.
 Others just need time.
 The good news is the the vast majority of non-feral felines can be properly integrated into your household.

 Whatever you do, we are just happy that your bringing a Meowser into a better situation.
 So have fun and nuzzle your socialized kitty once for us!